MeetPatel2209/Convex-Hull-Visualiser-using-KPS-and-JM/README.md

 This is a complete Convex Hull Algorithm visualiser developed using NodeJS and C++ code for the Algorithm.
 The project was developed as a part of my Design and Analysis of Algorithm course at BITS Pilani, Hyderabad Campus.
 For running the Visualiser, follow the following steps :

--> In the code folder, first download all the required node modules and dependencies.
+-> In the code folder, first download all the required node modules and dependencies using npm i.
 -> Run the app.js using nodeJS and it will start running on port 3000.
 -> In the visualiser, there are 3 ways to give input :
    1) You can upload a CSV/Excel file containing the coordinates of the points for which convex hull need to be computed.